DamienFruleux/ZCU111-Doc/en/3 - Converting samples with DACs and ADCs.md

 ![AXIS_COMBINER_2](./images/AXIS_COMBINER_2.png?raw=true "AXIS_COMBINER_2 IP")

 # 8- Compressing the data

 It is possible to compress the data: in fact, we specified a little earlier that the DAC data is on 14 bits, and the ADC data on 12 bits.

-However, the AXI Stream bus requires data on 16 bits (like the code afterwards which uses unsigned integers on 16 bits: uint16_t), the remaining 2 or 4 MSB bits are simply set to zero!
+However, the AXI4-Stream bus requires data on 16 bits (like the code afterwards which uses unsigned integers on 16 bits: uint16_t), the remaining 2 or 4 MSB bits are simply set to zero!

 It is therefore possible to save respectively 12.5 and 25% of the flow necessary to send the same information.
 In the case of DACs, this is relatively low, but in the case of ADCs, the compression is very important!